tidesdb/tidesdb.github.io/src/content/docs/articles/tidesdb-vs-rocksdb.md

 ## Conclusion

-TidesDB consistently outperforms RocksDB across most workloads, with particularly strong advantages in read-heavy scenarios (1.14-5.67x faster), write throughput (1.31-2.24x faster), and full database scans (8.7-15.5M ops/sec).
+TidesDB consistently outperforms RocksDB across most workloads, with particularly strong advantages in read-heavy scenarios (1.14-5.67x faster), write throughput (1.31-2.24x faster), and full storage engine scans (8.7-15.5M ops/sec).
 Tail latency performance shows the most dramatic improvements, ranging from 1.5x to 18x better, which translates directly to more predictable application behavior under load.
 The stress test demonstrates exceptional tail latency with an 18.05x advantage in maximum latency (2.5ms vs 44.2ms), while multi-threaded performance at 2 threads shows 2.24x advantages, the sweet spot for many server applications.

 Deletion performance reveals nuanced characteristics: TidesDB excels at uniform random deletions (1.05-1.12x faster) but RocksDB handles hot key deletion patterns significantly more efficiently (2.03x faster).
-Batch operations demonstrate stable performance across all batch sizes for both databases, with TidesDB maintaining write advantages of 1.45-1.53x, delete advantages of 1.01-1.05x, and mixed workload advantages of 1.05-1.52x for both reads and writes.
+Batch operations demonstrate stable performance across all batch sizes for both storage engines, with TidesDB maintaining write advantages of 1.45-1.53x, delete advantages of 1.01-1.05x, and mixed workload advantages of 1.05-1.52x for both reads and writes.

 RocksDB maintains competitive edges in specific scenarios: large value reads (1KB+) where sophisticated multi-level caching provides a 3.35x advantage (1.25M vs 372K ops/sec), hot key patterns showing 1.16x faster writes and 2.03x faster deletions in Zipfian distributions.
 These strengths make RocksDB worth considering for applications with concentrated access patterns or large object storage where read performance on large values is critical.

 For applications prioritizing raw performance, simplicity, read speed, write speed, or predictable latency, TidesDB is the clear choice.
 Its simpler two-tier LSM architecture delivers superior performance in most real-world scenarios while maintaining a dramatically smaller codebase (~27K lines versus RocksDB's ~300K lines), making it easier to understand, debug, and maintain.
-The 2.24x advantage at 2 threads, 5.67x read advantage in mixed workloads, and exceptional tail latency performance make it particularly compelling for modern multi-core systems running typical database workloads with uniform access patterns.
+The 2.24x advantage at 2 threads, 5.67x read advantage in mixed workloads, and exceptional tail latency performance make it particularly compelling for modern multi-core systems running typical storage engine workloads with uniform access patterns.

 Applications with concentrated key access patterns (hot keys), primarily large values (>1KB) in read-heavy scenarios, or those requiring RocksDB's mature ecosystem and extensive tooling, should consider RocksDB despite the performance trade-offs in other areas.
 The choice ultimately depends on whether your workload aligns with RocksDB's architectural strengths or whether TidesDB's broader performance advantages and simplicity better serve your needs.